-Natalia Achtar-Zadeh is a scientific consultant focused on toxicology, epidemiology, health and environmental risk assessment, industrial hygiene, ecotoxicology, and pathophysiology.
-Natalia work experience in the histopathologic examination of human lungs and molecular mechanisms of fibrotic and hypersensitive reactions involved in the development of pulmonary disorders and is a published author in peer reviewed manuscripts.
-She is currently focused on exposure assessment, environmental toxicology, e-cigarettes (vaping), radionuclides, heavy metals, and asbestos.
-Her current projects involve scientific work related to litigation, characterizing risks posed by chemicals in the environment and workplace, assessing mathematical models for dose-response curves, interpreting toxicological studies, and characterizing risks posed by chemicals in the environment and workplace.
+Natalia Achtar-Zadeh is a scientific consultant focused on toxicology, epidemiology, health and environmental risk assessment, pharmacology, ecotoxicology, and pathophysiology.
+Natalia has work experience in the histopathologic examination of human lungs and the molecular mechanisms of fibrotic and hypersensitive reactions involved in the development of pulmonary disorders and is a published author in peer reviewed manuscripts.
+Her work is currently focused on topics involving exposure assessments, environmental toxicology, e-cigarettes (vaping), radionuclides, heavy metals, pharmaceuticals, and asbestos.
+Her current projects involve scientific work related to litigation, assessing mathematical models for dose-response curves, interpreting toxicological studies, and characterizing the health effects posed by exposure to chemicals in the environment and workplace.
 She has a M.S. in Toxicology from Colorado State University.